mozilla/gecko-dev/testing/perfdocs/generated/performance-infrastructure.rst

     :depth: 3

-Performance tests all run on bare matel, or real hardware devices instead of virtual machines.
+Performance tests all run on bare metal, or real hardware devices instead of virtual machines.
 This gives us more realistic performance metrics, and helps with decreasing the variability of our data.
-See below for information on what hardware is used for each of the platforms we test on, try run wait times, as well as guidelines for requesting new devices.
+See below for information on what hardware is used for each of the platforms we test on, try run wait times as well as guidelines for requesting new devices.

-Platforms, and Hardware Used
+Platforms and Hardware Used
 ----------------------------

 At the moment, these are listed in the Mozilla Wiki which is `found here <https://wiki.mozilla.org/Performance/Platforms>`_ (see `bug 1883400 <https://bugzilla.mozilla.org/show_bug.cgi?id=1883400>`__ for progress on this).

-Try Runs, and Wait Times
+Try Runs and Wait Times
 ------------------------

 Given that our tests run on hardware, there's a limited amount of devices that can be used to run them.
 This means that it's very likely that a try run (e.g. tests scheduled by :ref:`Mach Try Perf`) will be delayed waiting for capacity to free up.
 This limited capacity is also why there is a limit of 600 tasks that can be scheduled with ``mach try perf``.